DTLaboratory/dtlaboratory.github.io/index.md

 ## DT Lab Dependencies

-  * A database that supports JDBC.
+  * A database supported by [Akka Persistence](https://doc.akka.io/docs/akka/current/persistence.html).
 We currently develop with Postgres DB - specifically Digital Ocean's managed Postres offering but should work with any post-9.6 Postgres.
   * Java and a Java Virtual Machine - development is currently done on Java 11 and 13

 ### DT Lab Quick Start (via Docker)